 The two versions available today are:

-In the first instance - these lenses offer the advantage of a polarized sun tint while remaining virtually clear while inside, outside or even after dark.
-A great example would be anyone who frequently goes to football, cricket or baseball matches that are known to start in daytime and finish at night.
+In the first instance: these lenses offer the advantage of a polarized sun tint while remaining virtually clear while inside, outside, or even after dark.
+A great example would be anyone who frequently goes to football, cricket, or baseball matches that start in the daytime and finish at night.
 If they had varying polarizing glasses, they would only have to take one pair of glasses to a game.
 As the sun sets and the day turns to dusk and into the night, the lenses adapt to the varying light and turn from a polarized sun tint back into a clear lens without having to change glasses.

-In the second instance - variable density lens is a polarized gradient lens that has a deep tint at the top and gradually lightens toward the bottom of the lenses.
+In the second instance - variable density lenses are a polarized gradient lens that has a deep tint at the top and gradually lightens toward the bottom of the lenses.
 These lenses provide the advantages of a polarized lens as well as the aesthetic appeal some fashion fundies might desire from their sunglasses.
-Photochromic polarized lenses are available from specialty sunglass manufacturers only and are available in both prescription and nonprescription lenses.
+Photochromic polarized lenses are available from speciality sunglass manufacturers only and are available in both prescription and nonprescription lenses.

 How Can Polarized Sunglasses Benefit Your Business?